 One more compression issue can be called upon as the alien ship leaves Earth.
 It’s a special effect shot with the usual edgy multi-pass lines, and that’s fine.
 Not okay is the DVD-level compression that swallows the ship’s top with mosquito noise, and the night sky with artifacts.
 It’s such a jarring switch in quality you have to wonder what happened, because it’s not the source.
 It’s almost disheartening to slam E.T. with anything given it’s abilities to produce such a fantastic visual product, but the reality is those two shots shouldn’t push anybody away.

-Mastered in 7.1 for the first time, E.T. becomes a full, organic audio experience with opportunity to expand upon the mono effort as originally captured.
-Atmospheric elements have chances to shine, from the opening shots of the ship’s interior pushing a light mist onto lifeforms in all channels to the same ship escaping in a panic through the rears, it’s an immediate winner.
+Mastered in 7.1 for the first time, E.T. offers a full, organic audio mix with opportunity to expand upon the mono effort as originally captured.
+Atmospheric elements have chances to shine.
+From the opening shots of the ship’s interior pushing a light mist in all channels to the same ship escaping in a panic through the rears, it’s an immediate winner.

 The highlight of it all is simpler, that being Elliot’s first encounter in the cornfield.
 Both of them scared, E.T. blitzes into a spiral panic, plants brushed aside as a complete audio circle is made.
 It’s precise, with each channel feeling uniquely identified.